 How can I refinance my federal student loans?

-Luckily, there are a number of lenders who offer refinancing, each with many different refinancing rates and repayment options, so you can choose the offer that best suits your needs.
+Luckily, there are a number of lenders who offer refinancing, each with many different refinancing rates and repayment options, so it’s very important that you don’t just choose the first offer you see

-It’s very important that you don’t choose the first offer you see — do your research.
-Marketplace experts like Credible.com let you find and compare different options from multiple lenders without any obligation to choose one.
-By filling out one simple form and providing some basic information, such as your name, total debt amount, and income, we can show you options from lenders whose eligibility requirements you meet.
-Follow these three simple steps to refinance your student loans.
+- Compare all your options: marketplace experts like Credible.com let you find and compare different options from multiple lenders without any obligation to choose one.
+By filling out one simple form and providing some basic information, such as your name, total debt amount, and income, you can compare options from multiple lenders whose eligibility requirements you meet.
+The best part?
+You can compare all your options without affecting your credit score

 How much can you save by refinancing federal student loans?

-Refinancing combines all your existing loans into one payment and can also potentially get you a lower interest rate.
-With a lower interest rate, more of your money will go toward paying off your principal loan debt instead of just your interest.
+Refinancing combines all your existing loans into one payment; with this new loan, you get a new (potentially lower) interest rate, and with a lower interest rate, more of your money can go toward paying off your principal loan debt instead of just your interest.

-Credible can help you find the best student loan refinancing company for you.
-And what’s more, borrowers who use Credible to compare loan options before refinancing their student loan debt, and choose to reduce their interest rate, repayment term and total amount repaid can expect to save nearly $19,000 over the life of their new loan.
+And turns out, borrowers who use Credible to compare loan options before refinancing their student loan debt, and choose to reduce their interest rate, repayment term and total amount repaid can expect to save nearly $19,000 over the life of their new loan

 Comparing repayment terms and options

 When you refinance your loans, you often have the option of choosing a different repayment term.
 As you might have realized, the repayment term and options that you choose can make a big difference to the amount of total savings you can achieve.

 The standard repayment term on federal student loans is 10 years.
 When you refinance your federal loans with a private lender, you’ll find that most private lenders will offer a variety of repayment terms, ranging from five years to 20 years.